690210A 10th

 - Shine A Light I (MJ/KR) -unverified early version (31st March)

-- Sister Morphine II (MJ/KR/Marianne Faithfull) -Ry Cooder on guitar;
+- Sister Morphine II (MJ/KR/Marianne Faithfull) -Ry Cooder on guitar,

-Hopkins on piano; early version (22nd, 28th & 30th March)
+Jack Nitzsche on piano; early version (22nd, 28th & 30th March)

-Fingers-version (31st March)
+Sticky Fingers-version (31st March)

 piano, organ and french horn, Rocky Dijon on percussion, Jimmy